Other causes of testicular or scrotal symptoms

 Epididymitis is inflammation of the epididymis, the coiled tube next to each testicle that stores sperm.
-This is most often caused by an infection, such as those which are transmitted through sex, but it can also be caused by other types of infection, as well.
-Slowly developing pain and swelling on one side of the scrotum are common.
+This can be caused by a sexually transmitted infection, but it can also be caused by other types of infection.
+Slowly developing pain and swelling on one side of the scrotum are common symptoms.
 The pain may spread to the side or back.
 Pain when passing urine is also common.
-You may notice fever and a milky discharge from the penis.
-If the infection is caused by bacteria, treatment with antibiotics will cause the pain, swelling, and other symptoms to go away completely.
-If these problems last, you need to go back to the doctor.
+You may have a fever and a milky discharge from the penis.
+If the infection is caused by bacteria, treatment with antibiotics will cause the symptoms to go away completely.
+But if these problems last after you have taken antibiotics, you need to go back to the doctor.

 Orchitis happens when the testicle(s) becomes inflamed.
 It can cause painful swelling in one or both testicles.
 Viral infections (like mumps) are common causes of orchitis.
-About 1 in 5 men who gets mumps as an adult will have orchitis in one or both testicles, which can lead to problems with fertility.
+About 1 in 5 men who has mumps as an adult will have orchitis in one or both testicles.
 This was much more common before children started getting a vaccine against the mumps virus.

 Sometimes a testicle can become enlarged because fluid has collected around it.
 This is called a hydrocele.
-It is usually painless unless it grows too large.
+It’s usually painless unless it grows too large.
 Sometimes the pain can spread to the lower belly or back.
-Hydroceles are usually harmless and rarely need to be treated.
+Hydroceles can have many causes.
+They are usually harmless and rarely need to be treated.

-In this condition, the veins within the scrotum can get very large (dilate).
+In this condition, the veins within the scrotum get very large (dilate).
 This can cause swelling and lumpiness around the testicle.
 It has been described as the scrotum feeling like a “bag of worms.”
-It is usually painless, but may cause a feeling of heaviness in the scrotum.
+It’s usually painless, but it may cause a feeling of heaviness in the scrotum.
 Varicoceles do not usually need to be treated.

 This is a fluid-filled sac much like a hydrocele, but the fluid inside contains sperm cells.
-It is usually a small, painless lump in the scrotum that is not connected to the testicle.
+It’s usually a small, painless lump in the scrotum that is not connected to the testicle.
 These cysts are very common, and rarely need to be treated.

 Hernias are caused by defects in the muscles of the lower belly (the abdominal wall).
-These defects allow structures in the belly (abdomen), such as a piece of intestine, to enter the scrotum.
+These defects can allow structures in the belly, such as a loop of intestine, to enter the scrotum.
 There may be a slight lump or bulge in the groin or scrotum.
-The lump from a hernia may be easier to see or feel when the man stands up or lifts something heavy.
-It is sometimes painful, especially when the man strains to pass urine or have bowel movement.
+The lump from a hernia may be easier to see or feel when standing up.
+It’s sometimes painful, especially when bending over, lifting something heavy, coughing, or straining to pass urine or have a bowel movement.

-Most of the time a hernia isn’t dangerous, but it becomes more serious if a problem called strangulation develops.
+Most of the time a hernia isn’t dangerous, but your doctor might recommend surgery to repair it, especially if it is painful or getting larger.
+Surgery can help prevent a problem called strangulation.
 This is when a part of the intestine gets trapped in the groin, cutting off its blood supply.
-This causes severe pain, nausea, and vomiting.
-Surgery is needed to correct this right away to prevent much more serious problems.
+This causes severe pain, nausea, and vomiting, and needs to be treated right away because it can be life threatening.